michael105/minilib/doc/minilib.md

                set the brk to addr
               return 0 on success.
-              conformant brk, when mini_errno is defined
-              if errno isn't available,
+              conformant brk, when mini_errno is defined return -1 and set errno. if errno isn't available,
               returns the negative errno value on error (src/brk.c: 19)